 An owner can also file a petition for a rent increase based on fair return.
-Fair return is measured by a calculation to determine if the owner is maintaining the net operating income produced by the property in a base year, subject to CPI related adjustments.
+Fair return is calculated to determine if the owner is maintaining the net operating income produced by the property in a base year, subject to CPI-related adjustments.